sbb-design-systems/lyne-components/src/elements/select/readme.md

 ## Style

-The component has no `size` property but, when slotted in a `sbb-form-field`, the height of the panel's trigger adapts based on the parent `size` property.
+The component has no `size` property but, when slotted in a `sbb-form-field`, it adapts to the parent `size`.

 ```html
 <sbb-form-field size="s">